Daniel Korski: Tory mayoral hopeful denies groping TV producer Daisy Goodwin

 Asked if he has always been faithful to his wife, Mr Korski said: "I've had a fantastic marriage to my wife and I don't think it's appropriate to talk about anything else."

+Ms Goodwin had spoken out in 2017 about the alleged assault but had not named anyone.

+"During the process, I was asked if there were any outstanding issues the party would need to be aware of and I said to the party seven years ago there was a story, I was never named in the story, and as far as I know there was no investigation.
+But I did mention this to the party."

-The Conservative Party has said it will not investigate the allegations as no formal complaint was made.
+The Conservative Party has said it will not investigate the allegation as no formal complaint was made.

+During the meeting between the pair 10 years ago, Ms Goodwin said Mr Korski made an "awkwardly flirtatious" comment and "put his feet on the edge of my chair, leaning back so that I could get a clear view of his crotch".

+She accused Mr Korski of putting his hand on her breast as he stood up to leave a meeting.

 More to follow.